 There are the following types of rafters such as;

-A common rafter is found in all conventionally framed roofs and run from an exterior wall all the way up to the ridge board and used to set the center the ridge board in the span and height.
+A common rafter is found in all conventionally framed roofs and run from an exterior wall up to the ridge board and is used to set the center of the ridge board in the span and height.

-In between the principals at both ends, this rafter is located and the hip and valley rafters location can be established after the ridge board location has been established.
+This rafter is located between the principals at both ends, and the hip and valley rafters location can be established after the ridge board location has been established.

-This rafter runs at a 45-degree angle to the commons and to the ridge board these are placed from the outside corners of the building.
+This rafter runs at a 45-degree angle to the commons and the ridge board.
+These are placed from the outside corners of the building.

 For the corners of a hip roof, these are used.

-Valley rafter is placed at inside corners to the ridge and also at a 45-degree angle and at the lowest point of a valley roof this rafter is found.
+Valley rafter is placed inside corners to the ridge, and at a 45-degree angle and the lowest point of a valley roof, this rafter is found.

-These jacks run from the valley rafter up to the ridge board and also in line with the commons.
+These jacks run from the valley rafter up to the ridge board and line with the commons.

-Flying hip goes from where a valley rafter meets a ridge to the end of a higher ridge board and also known as a mystery hip.
+Flying hip goes from where a valley rafter meets a ridge to the end of a higher ridge board and is known as a mystery hip.